olivierroy/pocketcasts-search/README.md

-# Pocketcasts Search Extension
+# Pocket Casts Search Extension

-A Chrome extension that helps you search Pocketcasts for podcasts from webpages with audio players and podcast content.
+A Chrome extension that helps you search Pocket Casts for podcasts from webpages with audio players and podcast content.
 Works on Spotify, Apple Podcasts, SoundCloud, and many other podcast platforms.

 ## Features

 - 🎯 **Automatic Detection**: Detects podcast content on webpages and extracts titles/show names
 - 🌐 **Universal**: Works on Spotify, Apple Podcasts, SoundCloud, and many podcast platforms
 - 🔍 **Manual Search**: Search for any podcast directly from the extension popup
-- ⚡ **Quick Access**: Adds a "Search in Pocketcasts" button on supported pages
+- ⚡ **Quick Access**: Adds a "Search in Pocket Casts" button on supported pages

 ## Installation